3 Costly Mistakes the Super Rich Don’t Make

 They also rely heavily on referrals.
 The best referrals often come from the high-quality professionals they’re currently working with.
 High-quality professionals tend to know other industry professionals.
 Example: A top money manager likely knows elite wealth planners and leading insurance specialists.

 Finally, they're willing to pay for results.
 While the Super Rich make a concerted effort to minimize costs, they’re not going to forgo desired results simply because pursuing those results might require them to spend some money.
 The Super Rich understand that it’s important to assess a provider’s ability to deliver value, not just his or her stated fee or price schedule.

 The lesson: Avoid pretenders, predators and exploiters.
 Look instead to leading authorities and thought leaders, and solicit referrals from high-caliber professionals you trust.

-In my book, Liquidity and You, I discuss how you or your wealth manager can coordinate a team of high-caliber professionals for you.
+In my book, Liquidity and You: A Personal Guide for Tech and Business Entrepreneurs Approaching an Exit, I discuss how you or your wealth manager can coordinate a team of high-caliber professionals for you.

 Mistake #3: Failing to Get Second Opinions and Do Stress Tests

 The Super Rich are fully aware that the professionals they hire can make mistakes, which is why they rely on second opinions and stress testing.